TheGeekOnSkates/breakaway-basic/new/notes.md

 * A "statement" is one of the BASIC instructions (see above for the complete list).
 * An "expression list" ("expr-list" in the original) is one or more expressions, separated by commas
 * A "variable list" ("var-list" in the original) is one or more variables, separated by commas
-* An "expression" a math problem
+* An "expression" is a math problem
 * A variable is a capital letter from A to Z.
 * A number is an int (Tiny BASIC didn't do floats).
 I won't define "digit" lol
 * A "relop" is a comparison (for IF): <, >, <>, or =